cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-31-consistently-measure-consistency-to-beat-talent.md

 ---
 layout: post
-title: Consistently Measure Consistency to Beat Talent
+title: Consistently Measure Your Consistency to Beat Talent
 subtitle: Because willpower, motivation, and discipline are not enough
 tags: career
 description: |